nicholasjackson/consul/website/source/docs/guides/deployment.html.md

 The recommended maximum cluster size for a single datacenter is `5,000` nodes.
 For a write-heavy and/or a read-heavy cluster, the maximum number of nodes may need to be reduced further, considering the impact of the number and the size of KV pairs and the number of watches.
 The time taken for gossip to converge increases as more client machines are added.
 Similarly, the time taken by the new server to join an existing multi-thousand node cluster with a large KV store and update rate may increase as they are replicated to the new server’s log.

--> **TIP** For write-heavy clusters, consider scaling vertically with larger machine instances and lower latency storage.
+~> For write-heavy clusters, consider scaling vertically with larger machine instances and lower latency storage.

 One must take care to use service tags in a way that assists with the kinds of queries that will be run against the cluster.
 If two services (e.g. blue and green) are running on the same cluster, appropriate service tags must be used to identify between them.
 If a query is made without tags, nodes running both blue and green services may show up in the results of the query.